TYPO3GmbH/ext-hubspot/README.md

 Forms can be inserted as content elements and will be rendered via the Hubspot Forms JS.

+## CTAs

+CTAs can be included as content elements anywhere on your web site.

+## Campaigns

+The extension provides the possibility to add campaign tracking information to any page in TYPO3.
+The tracking information will thereafter be included in every link generated to that page by TYPO3.

 ## The backend module

 The Hubspot integration backend module displays an overview of all used hubspot elements and